 Ms. Slade is co-faculty to the Language Services and Quality curriculum for the Certificate for Diversity in Management.Program.

 Michael L. Weaver, MD, FACEP, FCC, CDM

 Saint Luke's Health System

-Dr. Weaver teaches the Cultural Competency and Healthcare Disparities curriculum for the Certificate for Diversity in Management Program.
+Dr. Weaver is co-faculty to the Cultural Competency and Health Care Disparities curriculum for the Certificate for Diversity in Management Program

 For more information, contact Jetaun Mallett, at (312) 422-2692 or email@example.com.